windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 });
 ```

-For more information about the API, you can refer to the [source code](https://github.com/zotero/blob/main/chrome/content/zotero/xpcom/itemTreeManager.js).
+For more information about the API, refer to the [source code](https://github.com/zotero/zotero/blob/main/chrome/content/zotero/xpcom/itemTreeManager.js).

 ## 4.2 Adding Custom Section to Item Pane

-The item pane displays the detailed information of the currently selected or viewed item.
-You can customize the item pane by adding custom sections to display additional information.
+The item pane displays detailed information about selected items in Zotero.
+Plugins can add custom sections to show additional data.

-To add a custom section to the item pane, you can use the `Zotero.ItemPaneManager.registerSection` method in the `startup` hook.
+To add a custom section, use `Zotero.ItemPaneManager.registerSection` in your plugin’s `startup` hook.
 The custom sections can be automatically unregistered when the plugin is unloaded.

-The example below shows how to register a custom section with the item details (e.g., `id` and `editable`) displayed. `paneID`, `pluginID`, `header`, and `sidenav` are required.

 ```javascript
 const registeredID = Zotero.ItemPaneManager.registerSection({